21centuryweather/21st-Century-Weather-Software-Wiki/UM/UM-intro.md

 - `xios_path` : Directory of `xios` libraries used by intel compilers.
 XIOS is an XML input/output server used to handle coupling between the UM atmosphere and the NEMO ocean model.
 - `oasis3_mct_path` : Directory of intel libraries to compile this version of the UM which supports the `oasis3` coupler.

-:::warning
-The default value of `ARCHDIR` is `/scratch/gb02/${USER}/GC5_runs`.
-If you are NOT a member of the gadi project `gb02`, you will have to swap the value of `gb02` for another gadi project that you have membership of.
+:::{warning}

+The default value of `ARCHDIR` is `/scratch/${PROJECT}/${USER}/GC5_runs`.
+This directory `/scratch/${PROJECT}/${USER}/` must exist and you must have write permissions to it, otherwise your outputs won't be saved.
+The value of the `bash` environment variable `PROJECT` is set in the `.config/gadi-login.conf` file in your home directory.
+This is your 'default' `gadi` project.
+See [here](https://opus.nci.org.au/spaces/Help/pages/230490489/FAQ...#FAQ...-'Permissiondenied'messagewhenworkingonanewproject.1) for more information.

+You can always manually edit the value of `ARCHIDIR` to override the value of `PROJECT` if you want.
+Just remember to `reload` the `rose` suite again to update the definitions used in the `~/cylc-run` directory.
 :::

 ### Task flow ###